-Doctorlink is an online tool that connects to NHS clinical systems to enable you to:
+Doctorlink is a provider of online products that connect to NHS clinical systems to enable you to:

 - Access medical advice 24/7